 Psychometric Team Member

 Dr. Clark serves on I-SMART’s psychometric team and supports data management and analysis.
 Dr. Clark began her career as a classroom teacher and developed an interest in the use of assessment for improving student outcomes.
 She received a doctorate in educational psychology from the University of Kansas, specializing in research, evaluation, measurement, and statistics with a minor in curriculum studies.
 She currently serves as a psychometrician for the Dynamic Learning Maps® Alternate Assessment Consortium.
 Her research interests include exploring potential threats to validity, the development of actionable score reports, and the implementation of diagnostic assessment platforms.

 Technology Team Member

-Susan Martin is director of Agile Technology Solutions at the University of Kansas, which will produce the software through which I-SMART assessments are delivered and the reporting dashboard teachers will use to access reports on students’ I-SMART assessment performance.
-Ms. Martin is a key partner with the Center for Educational Testing and Evaluation, coordinating with stakeholders and overseeing program execution.
+Susan Martin is director of Agile Technology Solutions at the University of Kansas, which produces the software through which I-SMART assessments are delivered and the reporting dashboard teachers will use to access reports on students’ I-SMART assessment performance.
+Ms. Martin is a key partner with ATLAS, coordinating with stakeholders and overseeing program execution.
 Martin has spent her entire career working in software development and integration.
 She came to KU after nearly 20 years in management at Hewlett Packard Enterprise, where her work included leading project management, business analysis, development, database administration, and quality assurance teams.